 Goblins.
 The Brassmoon arc took two years and eleven months to complete, not counting Fumbles' arrival.
 Made worse by the fact that, as always with Thunt, the battle scenes go into completely unnecessary detail on the same one-three-pages-per-nineish-days schedule that everything else does.

 Forgath: Um, okay.
 I guess my first question would be, how did Brassmoon get a talking wall?
 Talking Wall: Oh geez, you don't want to know that.
 The answer is a story arc that goes on for, like, ever.
 Ask me something else.

 Bordering between this, Myth Fatigue, and likely Ending Fatigue is 8-Bit Theater's final arc, which was getting really long if not drawn out before it spent several months on the Light Warriors' failed attempts to get strong enough to defeat Chaosin 24 hours.
 However, this turns out to have been completely intentional, just for the sake of making the Anti-Climax that much bigger.

 With almost a hundred pages coupled with sporadic updates, episode four of The-FAN took almost two years to complete.
 In fact it was so long, that the the author had to part it halfway.
 Even he was glad when it finally ended.

-Collar 6's initial story-arc has been going on for over a year, and is only now reaching its climax (no, not that kind).
+Collar 6's initial story-arc took over a year to reach its climax (no, not that kind).
 This isn't really Myth Stall, since it hasn't fully developed a Myth Arc yet.
-The stall is starting to get better, however, now that the update schedule has moved from twice a week to three times a week.
+The stall did get better, however, when the update schedule moved from twice a week to three times a week.
 Furthermore, unlike many example of this trope, the author has been consistent in his updates.

 The kitten arc was filler before a crossover with Axe Cop, and the ending was retconned.